Alectinib

 Investigations

-Weight increased12 Very common 0.7
+Weight increased Very common Uncommon

-* Includes one Grade 5 event
+** Includes one Grade 5 event (observed in the advanced NSCLC setting).

-2 includes cases of dysgeusia and hypogeusia
+3 includes cases of dysgeusia, hypogeusia, and taste disorder.

 Description of selected adverse drug reactions

-Interstitial lung disease (ILD) / pneumonitis
+Interstitial lung disease (ILD)/pneumonitis

 Hepatotoxicity

-Across clinical trials (NP28761, NP28673.
-BO28984) two patients with Grade 3-4 AST/ALT elevations had documented drug induced liver injury by liver biopsy.
-In addition, one patient experienced a Grade 4 adverse event of drug-induced liver injury.
-Two of these cases led to withdrawal from alectinib treatment.
-Adverse reactions of increased AST and ALT levels (15% and 14% respectively) were reported in patients treated with alectinib across clinical trials (NP28761, NP28673.
-BO28984).
-The majority of these events were of Grade 1 and 2 intensity, and events of Grade ≥3 were reported in 3.7% and 3.7% of the patients, respectively.
-The events generally occurred during the first 3 months of treatment, were usually transient and resolved upon temporary interruption of alectinib treatment (reported for 1.5% and 3.0% of the patients, respectively) or dose reduction (2.2% and 1.2%, respectively).
-In 1.2% and 1.5% of the patients, AST and ALT elevations, respectively, led to withdrawal from alectinib treatment.
-Grade 3 or 4 ALT or AST elevations were each observed in 5% of patients receiving alectinib versus 15% and 11% of patients receiving crizotinib in the phase III clinical trial BO28984.
+Across clinical trials, three patients had a documented drug-induced liver injury (including two patients with the reported term drug-induced liver injury and one patient with reported Grade 4 increased AST and ALT who had documented drug-induced liver injury by liver biopsy).
+Adverse reactions of increased AST and ALT levels (22.7% and 20.1% respectively) were reported in patients treated with alectinib across clinical trials.
+The majority of these events were of Grade 1 and 2 intensity, and events of Grade ≥ 3 were reported in 3.0% and 3.2% of the patients for increased AST and ALT levels, respectively.
+The events generally occurred during the first 3 months of treatment, were usually transient and resolved upon temporary interruption of alectinib treatment (reported for 2.3% and 3.6% of the patients, respectively) or dose reduction (1.7% and 1.5%, respectively).
+In 1.1% and 1.3% of the patients, AST and ALT elevations, respectively, led to withdrawal from alectinib treatment.
+Grade 3 or 4 ALT or AST elevations were each observed in 5% of patients receiving alectinib versus 16% and 11% of patients receiving crizotinib in the phase III clinical trial BO28984.

 Concurrent elevations in ALT or AST greater than or equal to three times the ULN and total bilirubin greater than or equal to two times the ULN, with normal alkaline phosphatase, occurred in one patient (0.2%) treated in alectinib clinical trials.